department-of-veterans-affairs/vagov-content/pages/alt-covid-research-lp.md

 Like your medical record, we'll keep the information in your research record confidential (or private).

-**To protect your privacy, including your person and health information, we:**
+**To protect your privacy, including your personal and health information, we:**

-- Make sure that our researchers only have access to the specific information they need to complete each study.
+- Make sure that our researchers have access to only the specific information they need to complete each study.
 The institutional review board (IRB) determines what information is needed for each study.
 The IRB is a group of people such as doctors, nurses, pharmacists, scientists, ethicists, and people from the local community who make sure that human research is well-planned and ethical.
 - Store all information in our secure electronic systems, and encrypt all sensitive data.
 - Require all VA employees who handle sensitive data to take required training and ongoing education courses on privacy and data security